 Objectives Activites undertaken Achievements Future plans To maintain a close role Actively participated in the GroFin continues to Continue to monitor in monitoring the governance of all demonstrate high performance of all existing performance of existing established funds. professional standards and SME funds in Africa and SME funds in South introduced its own Business commence operations in Africa, Kenya, Uganda, Supported GroFin's pilot of Principles in 2007.
 Ghana.
 Tanzania, Rwanda and additional products and Nigeria, and to pilot services of value to the As at October 2007, 665 Complete all Foundation additional products and sustainable growth of small SMEs had received grant payments to GroFin services for SMEs in enterprises in East Africa. business development once it becomes financially East Africa. assistance and 62 had self-sustaining.
 Participated in a review trip received financial support.
 To assist GroFin in to West Africa, which This has led to the creation Secure commitments of at establishing a new SME resulted in the selection of of over 1,500 jobs and the least \$70 million in the new fund in West Africa.
 Ghana for a new SME fund. improved livelihoods of Pan-African SME fund.
-11,500 people. g To further support the Supported the development Support a pilot capacity scale-up of GroFin and promotion of a new Of all the SMEs financed, building programme to operations through the \$130 million Pan-African 30% were start-ups and develop skills within this establishment of a new SME fund to development 40% related to the provision new "Growth Finance" Pan African SME fund. finance institutions (DFIs). of energy services. sector in Africa.
-To review the continued Gained agreement on the We obtained strong interest Complete the successful need to maintain SAEF voluntary winding-up of from leading DFIs to invest liquidation of SAEF during in view of the good SAEF, subsequently in the new Pan-African 2008. progress with SME approved by the Board of SME fund. funds in South Africa.
+To Call G .
+1.1 1 1 11,500 people.
+G .
+11 To further support the Supported the development Of all the CME Connect Support a pilot capacity scale-up of GroFin and promotion of a new Of all the SMEs financed, building programme to operations through the establishment of a new \$130 million Pan-African 30% were start-ups and develop skills within this new "Growth Finance" Pan African SME fund.
+SME fund to development finance institutions (DFIs).
+40% related to the provision of energy services. sector in Africa.
+Pall Afficall Sivie fund. illiance institutions (DF1s). of energy services. sector in Africa.
+To review the continued Gained agreement on the We obtained strong interest Complete the successful need to maintain SAEF voluntary winding-up of from leading DFIs to invest liquidation of SAEF during in view of the good SAEF, subsequently in the new Pan-African 2008. progress with SME approved by the Board of SME fund.
+2000. funds in South Africa.
 Trustees.